Klingberg gets winner, Stars beat Flames 2-1 for 3-2 lead

 The Dallas defenseman scored his first goal since the NHL’s restart early in the third period, and the Stars held on for a 2-1 win over the Calgary Flames in a crucial Game 5 of their Western Conference playoff series Tuesday.

 Jamie Benn and Tyler Seguin teamed up for the first goal as the Stars took a 3-2 lead in the first-round series.
 They can reach the second round for the second straight year with a victory in Game 6 on Thursday.

 It’s been 19 years since the Stars won playoff series in consecutive seasons.
+Calgary is trying to get out of the first round for just the second time since going to the Stanley Cup Final in 2004.

+“We’ve got to be ready to attack that team,” Seguin said.
+“They’re a heck of a hockey team.
+They’ve got a lot of good players.
+I’m sure they’re going to come out firing.
+So we’ve got to be ready.”

 Klingberg’s go-ahead goal came two days after he was initially credited with the overtime goal in a 5-4 win that evened the series.
 But his hard shot grazed Alexander Radulov’s stick, and the Russian was eventually credited with the winner.